Create a raster function template

 Raster function template in the editor

 When you save a raster function template, it is stored as an item on your My Contents page.
-You can open the item details for a raster function template, download it as a .json file to use in ArcGIS Pro, or share it with members of your organization or publicly.
+You can open the item page for a raster function template, download it as a .json file to use in ArcGIS Pro, or share it with members of your organization or publicly.

 You can create raster function templates through the Add new item interface in ArcGIS Online and save them in your organization.
 From the New Item interface, you can the raster function using the raster function editor.